OVERVIEW

 The tables below illustrate the programme of study undertaken at each level.

-Please note: The flexible nature of our programme means that students do not have to take all the modules that are offered in each semester – they can take 10 to 60 credits each semester (excluding Arabic) and progress through the course at a pace that suits them.
+Note: The flexible nature of our programme means that students do not have to take all the modules that are offered in each semester – they can take 10 to 60 credits each semester (excluding Arabic) and progress through the course at a pace that suits them.
 This applies to all students, whether they do the Certificate, Diploma, or Non-award.

 Level One